 Keep plants consistently moist and stake as needed.
 Mulch with organic or plastic sheeting to keep moisture in soil, prevent weeds, and keep soil cool.

 Feed plants with a formula made for tomatoes that is high in phosphorus once blooming initiates.
 This will promote flowers and fruit.

 Water under the leaves at the root zone for deeper penetration and to prevent wet leaves and fungal issues.
-Use a homemade, safe fungicide of 4 teaspoons (20 ml.) baking soda, 1 teaspoon (5 ml.) mild dish soap and 1 gallon (3.79 liters) of water.
+Use a homemade, safe fungicide of 4 teaspoons (20 ml.) baking soda, 1 teaspoon (5 ml.) mild dish soap, and 1 gallon (about 4 L.) of water.
 Spray on leaves and stems during an overcast period.